M-69 (spacecraft)

 The Mars-69/M-69 or 2M was the designation given to 2 Soviet Mars probes that were to be sent in 1969.
 Based on the Luna E-8 landers used for Luna 15-24 (including Lunokhod 1 and 2), they were the first attempted Mars and Interplanetary Orbiters.
-The probes however were both destroyed in separate launches in early 1969.
+The probes, however, were both destroyed in separate launches in early 1969.

-Development and Launches
+Development and launches

 After the landing of Venera 4 in October 1967, NPO Lavochkin looked at landing a larger probe on Mars with an Orbiter.
 Using the newer Proton-K (Blok-D), they could beat NASA's upcoming Mariner 6 and 7 probes in the 1969 Mars launch window.
 By modifying the E-8 lander, the original M-69 design was created with a lander.
 The M-69 bus was however changed with a hard lander before finally in 1969, the lander was abandoned due to time constraints.

 The first launch occurred on March 27, 1969, when Mars-69A (2M No.521) was launched.
-Although the first two stages of the Proton-K worked, the third stage failed and the probe crashed in the Altai mountains.
+Although the first two stages of the Proton-K worked, the third stage failed, and the probe crashed in the Altai Mountains.

-The second and last launch on April 2, 1969 failed when the Proton-K Blok-D carrying it first had smoke appearing from the first stage before it veered west, crashing near Site 81/23.
+The second and last launch (2M No.522) on April 2, 1969, failed when the Proton-K Blok-D carrying it first had smoke appearing from the first stage before it veered west, crashing near Site 81/23.